codegeny/codegeny-junit/README.md

 ### Mixing DBUnitRule with embedded containers like OpenEJB

-If you are using an embedded container inside your integration tests, you can let that container managed the lifecycle of the `DataSource` and write just enough code to fetch the `DataSource` from the container to give it to the `DBUnitRule`:
+If you are using an embedded container inside your integration tests, you can let that container manage the lifecycle of the `DataSource` and write just enough code to fetch the `DataSource` from the container to give it to the `DBUnitRule`:

 ```java